jwvictor/jwvictor.github.io/about.md

 ### Consulting

 I do consulting in a variety of domains.
-If you have a problem related to machine learning, cryptography, or quantitative finance that you think I may be able to help with, please feel free to contact me at the address below.
+If you have a problem related to machine learning, cryptography/cryptocurrencies, or quantitative finance that you think I may be able to help with, please feel free to contact me at the address below.

 ### Contact me